zhouhaohao-nju/iSEM/README.md

 # iSEM
-Algorithm and dataset for iSEM article.
+Algorithm and representative data for iSEM article.